openservicebrokerapi/servicebroker/spec.md

 #### Route
 `GET /v2/service_instances/:instance_id/service_bindings/:binding_id/last_operation`

-`:instance_id` MUST be a globally unique non-empty string.
+`:instance_id` MUST be the ID of a previously provisioned Service Instance.

-`:binding_id` MUST be a globally unique non-empty string.
+`:binding_id` MUST be the ID of a previously provisioned binding for that instance.

 #### Parameters